The Prologue From Ohrid

 RELFECTION

-A monk complained to St. Arsenius that while reading Holy Scripture he does not feel, neither the power of the words read nor gentleness in his heart.
-To that the great saint will reply to him: “My child, just read!
-1 heard that the sorcerers of serpents, when they cast a spell upon the serpents, the sorcerers are uttering the words, which they themselves do not understand, but the serpents hearing the spoken words sense their power and become tamed.
-An so, with us, when we continually hold in our mouths the words of Holy Scripture, but even though we do not feel the power of the words, evil spirits tremble and flee for they are unable to endure the words of the Holy Spirit.”
+A monk complained to St. Arsenius that while reading Holy Scripture he felt neither the power of the words he read nor gentleness in his heart.
+The great saint replied to him: “My child, just read!
+I heard that when snake-charmers cast a spell upon serpents, these sorcerers utter words which they themselves do not understand, but the serpents, hearing the words spoken, sense their power and are tamed.
+An so it is with us, when the words of Holy Scripture are continually on our lips, although we do not feel the power of the words, evil spirits tremble and flee for they are unable to endure the words of the Holy Spirit.”
 My child, just read!
-The Holy Spirit Who, through inspired men, wrote these divine words, will hear, will understand and will hasten to your assistance; and the demons will understand will sense and will flee from you.
-That is: He Whom you invoke for assistance will understand, and those whom you wish to drive away from yourself will understand.
+The Holy Spirit, Who wrote these divine words through inspired men, will hear, understand and hasten to your assistance.
+Likewise, the demons will hear and understand, and will flee from you.
+That is: He to Whom you are calling for help will understand, and those whom you wish to drive away from yourself will understand.
 And both goals will be achieved.

 CONTEMPLATION